DrDaveTurner/HPC-User/episodes/fortran.md

 ---

 :::::::::::::::::::::::::::::::::::::: questions

-- "What are the strengths and weaknesses of Fortran?"
+- What are the strengths and weaknesses of Fortran?
 ::::::::::::::::::::::::::::::::::::::::::::::::

 ::::::::::::::::::::::::::::::::::::: objectives

-- "Analyze the merits of Fortran"
+- Analyze the merits of Fortran
-- "Learn how to compile andd run a Fortran program"
+- Learn how to compile andd run a Fortran program
 ::::::::::::::::::::::::::::::::::::::::::::::::

----

 ## Modern Fortran